-Paint is made up of the material that remains on the wall after the it dries, and also a solvent that makes the material liquid so it can be applied to the wall with a brush or sprayer.
+Paint is made up of the material that remains on the wall after it dries, and also a solvent that makes the material liquid so it can be applied to the wall with a brush or sprayer.
 It’s the solvent that has “that paint smell.”
 As the solvent evaporates, the smell becomes less and less, until it disappears completely when the paint is fully “cured.”
 Until it’s cured—which can take from days to months depending on the type—it is slowly releasing fumes of solvent.

 “Most paints contain chemicals that evaporate in the air.
 The ability of these chemicals to cause health effects varies greatly.”

-To get rid of paint smell, it is helpful to understand what VOCs are.
+To get rid of the paint smell, it is helpful to understand what VOCs are.
 The toxicity is indicated by the measurement of the “fumes” that come off of fresh paint, known collectively as “VOCs” (Volatile Organic Chemicals).
 These are gasses that are released into the air as the paint dries.

 The US EPA has established an upper limit for VOCs in the paint at 250 grams per liter (g/l) for flat finishes and 380 g/l for other finishes.
 California’s South Coast Air Quality Management District has a lower VOC upper limit of 50 g/l for all finishes

 The degree of harm of paint depends on the amount of VOCs present.
 VOC levels can be extremely high or eliminated altogether, simply by choosing the right one.